objectiv/objectiv.io/docs/docs/open-model-hub.md

 Each model also has specific parameters that can be customized, for example which event defines conversion.

-## Export to BI
+## Output to BI
-Once you are done building a model, you can export to your favorite open-source BI tool with a single command.
+Once you are done building a model, you can output it to an open-source BI tool with a single command.
 Right now, we support [Metabase](https://www.metabase.com/), with more to come.

 ## Demo
 :::info see the open model hub in action